slexisvn/query_engine/docs/04-execution/35-other-joins.md

 ## Dependent join

-There is a fourth operator that is a join in name. [`DependentJoinOperator`](../../src/execution/operators/dependent-join.ts) evaluates a correlated subquery by running the inner plan once per outer row, and it exists for the cases the optimizer could not decorrelate.
+There is a fourth operator that is a join in name. [`DependentJoinOperator`](../../src/execution/operators/dependent-join.ts) runs the inner plan once per outer row, but the builder only admits supported **uncorrelated** forms.
+It is a limited fallback, not a general interpreter for correlation that the optimizer could not remove.

 Its constructor is a table of three emitters: